dimdallas/VR_ThetaV_WifiStreaming/README.md

 # ThetaWifiStreaming
-Theta S Wifi Streaming Demo with Unity
+Theta S&V Wifi Streaming Demo with Unity

 ## Things to Prepare
-1. Theta S
+1. Theta S or Theta V
 2. A PC or Mac that is connected to Wifi. iOS or Android will probably work as well.

 ## Usage
+###THETA S
 1. Turn the THETA S on with Wifi mode enabled.
 2. Establish the WiFi connection between your PC/Mac and the THETA.
 The password is written on the THETA, the 8 characters after XS (not including XS)
+3. When you open the project in Unity and start a "ThetaSWifiStreamingDemo" scene, the streaming image will appear on the material of Sphere100

+###THETA V AP mode
+1. Turn the THETA V on with Wifi AP mode enabled.
+2. Establish the WiFi connection between your PC/Mac and the THETA.
+The password is written on the THETA, the 8 characters after YL (not including YL)
-3. When you open the project in Unity, the streaming image will appear on the material of Sphere100
+3. When you open the project in Unity and start a "ThetaVWifiApModeStreamingDemo" scene, the streaming image will appear on the material of Sphere100

+###THETA V Client mode
+1. Turn the THETA V on with Wifi Client mode enabled.
+2. Follow the links below to establish the WiFi connection between your WiFi rounter and the THETA. https://support.theta360.com/en/manual/v/content/prepare/prepare_08.html
+3. Establish the WiFi connection between the WiFi router and your PC/Mac.
+4. Open the project in Unity and select a "ThetaVWifiClientModeStreamingDemo" scene then change "Theta Url", "THETA_ID", and "THETA_PASSWORD" in "Theta V Wifi Client Mode Streaming (Script)" in Sphere100 inspector.
+You can check the URL connected in client mode in [Settings]-> [Camera Settings]-> [Camera Version] of Theta app.
+The ID is "THETA"+the 10 characters written on the THETA (ex.
+YL00123456).
+The initial password is written on the THETA, the 8 characters after YL (not including YL).
+You can change the passord in the Theta App.
+5. When you start a "ThetaVWifiClientModeStreamingDemo" scene, the streaming image will appear on the material of Sphere100.

 ## Acknowledgements
 - I referenced Noshipu's blog.
 Thank you.  http://noshipu.hateblo.jp/entry/2016/04/21/183439